-32.34.
-The board and senior management are responsible for ensuring that the firm has appropriate and effective policies, procedures and controls to counter the risk of ML and FT.
-In accordance with Paragraph 13(3) of Schedule 3, the board and senior management must therefore be identified as relevant employees to whom additional training must be given in order that they remain competent to give adequate and informed consideration as to the effectiveness of those policies, procedures and controls.

-33.35.
-The additional training provided to the board and senior management must include, at a minimum, a clear explanation and understanding of:

-- (a) Schedule 3, this Handbook and the Relevant Enactments, including information on the offences and related penalties, including potential director and shareholder liability; - (b) the conducting and recording of ML and FT business risk assessments and the formulation of a risk appetite, together the establishment of appropriate, relevant and effective policies, procedures and controls; and - (c) methods to assess the effectiveness of the firm's systems and controls and its compliance with Schedule 3, this Handbook and other Relevant Enactments.
+- 34. The board and senior management are responsible for ensuring that the firm has appropriate and effective policies, procedures and controls to counter the risk of ML and FT.
+In accordance with Paragraph 13(3) of Schedule 3, the board and senior management must therefore be identified as relevant employees to whom additional training must be given in order that they remain competent to give adequate and informed consideration as to the effectiveness of those policies, procedures and controls. - 35.
+The additional training provided to the board and senior management must include, at a minimum, a clear explanation and understanding of: - (a) Schedule 3, this Handbook and the Relevant Enactments, including information on the offences and related penalties, including potential director and shareholder liability; - (b) the conducting and recording of ML and FT business risk assessments and the formulation of a risk appetite, together the establishment of appropriate, relevant and effective policies, procedures and controls; and - (c) methods to assess the effectiveness of the firm's systems and controls and its compliance with Schedule 3, this Handbook and other Relevant Enactments. - 15.10.

-15.10.
 The Money Laundering Reporting Officer and Nominated Officer

-34.36.
-The MLFCRO and Nominated Officer are responsible for the handling of SARsinternal and external disclosures.
-In accordance with Paragraph 13(3) of Schedule 3, the MLFCRO and Nominated Officer must be identified as relevant employees to whom additional training must be given.
+36. The MLRO and Nominated Officer are responsible for the handling of internal and external disclosures.
+In accordance with Paragraph 13(3) of Schedule 3, the MLRO and Nominated Officer must be identified as relevant employees to whom additional training must be given.

-35.37.
-The additional training provided to the MLFCRO and Nominated Officer must include, at a minimum:
+37. The additional training provided to the MLRO and Nominated Officer must include, at a minimum:

-(a) the handling of internal disclosure SARs of suspicious activity; (a)(b) the making of high quality and the reporting of external disclosures to the FIS; (b)(c) the handling of production and restraining orders including, but not limited to, the requirements of the Relevant Enactments and how to respond to court orders; (c)(d) liaising with the Commission and law enforcement agencies; and (d)(e) the management of the risk of tipping off.
+- (a) the handling of internal disclosures of suspicious activity; - (b) the making of high quality external disclosures to the FIS; - (c) the handling of production and restraining orders including, but not limited to, the requirements of the Relevant Enactments and how to respond to court orders; - (d) liaising with the Commission and law enforcement agencies; and - (e) the management of the risk of tipping off.